stefanwalther/generator-qsExtension/README.md

 I have created this tool for my daily work.
 Instead of always reinventing the wheel and setting up a project structure for Qlik Sense Extensions, I prefer to let it generated.

-Generator-qsExtension is based on YEOMAN (http://yeoman.io/) and allows you to create a starter-kit for Qlik Sense Extensions in **less than two minutes**.
+Generator-qsExtension is based on YEOMAN (http://yeoman.io/) and allows you to create a boilerplate for Qlik Sense Visualization Extensions in **less than two minutes**.

 ## Demo